Spanning an incredible 243km down Victoria’s coastline there are plenty of beautiful seaside towns you can stop in.

 Apollo Bay is the seafood town.
 Famous for its high quality, fresh seafood, the restaurants in Apollo Bay are sure to impress.
-Be sure to order the region’s specialty, crayfish.
+Be sure to order the region’s speciality, crayfish.
 Caught at the very last moment before the dinner rush there’s nowhere in the world you can find them fresher.
 Can’t hang around for a sit-down meal?
 No worries!
 Walk down to the Apollo Bay Bakery for one of their famous scallop pies for fresh seafood on the go.

 The adventurers among you will love the short and full-day walking tracks around Apollo Bay.
 The hardest part of the Apollo Bay walks is deciding between ocean and forest!
-Follow tracks into the Otways to discover mesmerising waterfalls hidden in the rainforest, or wander on the Great Ocean Road walking trail to lookouts with captivating views.
+Follow tracks into the Otways to discover mesmerising waterfalls hidden in the rainforest, or wander on the Great Ocean Road walking trail to lookouts with captivating ocean views.

 Port Campbell is home to one of the Great Ocean Road’s most famous landmarks, the 12 Apostles.
 Created over 20 million years ago the 12 Apostles are an icon of the Great Ocean Road.
 The limestone stacks were formed as the ocean and winds eroded the cliff faces.
-Today, only eight of the original twelve stacks remain; however, that doesn’t make them any less awe-inspiring to see.
+Today, only eight of the original stacks remain; however, that doesn’t make them any less awe-inspiring to see.
 Head to one of the many lookouts in the early evening to watch the sun set behind them.

 Port Campbell offers fantastic variety for the foodies in your group.
 Follow the 12 Apostles Gourmet Trail to discover local delicatessens and microbreweries.
-From cheese and whiskey to ice-cream and chocolates, the specialty producers are sure to impress.
+From cheese and whiskey to ice-cream and chocolates, the speciality producers are sure to impress.
 Finish at Berry World to pick your own strawberries and complete the picnic you’re sure to have created whilst visiting the other trail merchants!